svekeman/ays9/templates/nodes/node.ovc/readme.md

 - disk: list of disk instances to be attached to the VM
 - vmHistory: stores VM history which includes the actions performed on this machine and the time these actions were performed. **filled in automatically, don't specify it in the blueprint**
 - uservdc: List of users to that access the machine with the type of access rights for each user e.g 'R' for read only access, 'RCX' for Write and 'ARCXDU' for Admin
+- cloneName: The name of the machine that will be created when executing the clone action.

 ### Changing port forwardings